 Somehow, way back then, I read nearly a book every week.
 When I think about this now I feel a pang of dismayed envy and shake my fist at my younger self.
 A book a week!
 If only!
-I remember how, although only a humble little black pouch, the little bag was a comfort to me, for I knew that at any time I could slip away into that other world that it carried around for me in the pages of a paperback.
+I remember how, although only a humble little black pouch, the little bag was a comfort to me: I knew that at any time I could slip away into that other world that it carried around for me in the pages of a paperback.

 The point of staring out of a window is, paradoxically, not to find out what is going on outside.
 It is, rather, an exercise in discovering the contents of our own minds.
 It’s easy to imagine we know what we think, what we feel and what’s going on in our heads.
 But we rarely do entirely.
 There’s a huge amount of what makes us who we are that circulates unexplored and unused.
 Its potential lies untapped.
 It is shy and doesn’t emerge under the pressure of direct questioning.
 If we do it right, staring out the window offers a way for us to listen out for the quieter suggestions and perspectives of our deeper selves.

 What does this overwhelming amount of information, what do all the articles that we won’t ever have enough time to read, tell us?
 At least two things.
 That there is a lot happening out there, and how are we supposed to keep up if we’re switched off, somewhere removed and disconnected?
-In the words of the School of Life, there is no glamour or high status to activities like staring vacantly at the plants – activities which, for centuries have been ‘condemned and denigrated by moralists, teachers, employers, parents – and our own guilty consciences.’
+In the words of the School of Life, there is no glamour or high status to activities like staring vacantly at the plants – activities that, for centuries, have been ‘condemned and denigrated by moralists, teachers, employers, parents – and our own guilty consciences.’
 That is how you miss out on stuff, Frodo Baggins.

-It is needless to share any of this because the foolishness and naivety of this plan will soon dawn on us, as we hurry back past the drills and chainsaws, past the nail guns and rakes, and the gadgetry of the well-adjusted modern house.
-It is folly to dream of such unrealistic peace, we tell ourselves as we hurry towards the tills, with our single tomato plant clutched dearly in our hands.
-No one need know that this modest tomato plant will be the first in a magnificent garden we will create upon our balcony or in our backyard, into which we will be able to escape quietly every now and then.
+It is needless to share any of this because the foolishness and naivety of this plan will soon dawn on us, as we hurry back past the drills and chainsaws, past the nail guns and rakes, and the gadgetry of the well-adjusted home.
+It is folly to dream of such unrealistic peace, we tell ourselves as we hurry towards the tills, with our single tomato plant clutched tightly in our hands.
+No one need know that this modest tomato plant will be the first in a magnificent garden that we will create upon our balcony, or in our backyard, into which we will be able to escape quietly every now and then.
 Because the mops and buckets in aisle two are reprimanding us as we stand in the queue waiting to pay: don’t you remember that the drain needs fixing?